Please use this form to make a booking enquiry. If you would prefer to speak to one of our team, please call

 This test enables us to examine the drainage angle.
 It’s performed using a special contact lens on the eye.

 Pachymetry is a test that allows us to measure the thickness of your cornea.
-This is important, since a thicker-than-average cornea could lead to an overestimated intraocular pressure while a thinner-than-average cornea could result in an underestimated pressure reading.
+This is important, as a thicker-than-average cornea could lead to an overestimated intraocular pressure, while a thinner-than-average cornea could result in an underestimated pressure reading.
 So it’s important to get a very accurate measurement.

 This test measures the specific area of sight loss, especially in the peripheral vision.

-Selective Laser Trabeculoplasty (also called SLT) is a treatment aimed at lowering the pressure in the eyes if you have ocular hypertension or open angle glaucoma (see ‘What kinds of glaucoma are there?’).
-The laser treatment helps fluid to drain from the eye, which in turn lowers the pressure.
+Selective laser trabeculoplasty (also called SLT) is a treatment aimed at lowering the pressure in the eyes if you have ocular hypertension or open angle glaucoma (see ‘Types of glaucoma’).
+The laser treatment helps fluid drain from the eye, which in turn lowers the pressure.